Moods are Moody

 How many mood shifts do you observe in the following story?

-You wake sensing all is well.
-With a stretch you begin singing the theme song of Snow White’s seven friends.
+You wake, sensing all is well.
+With a stretch, you begin singing the theme song of Snow White’s seven friends.
 “Hi ho, hi ho, it’s off to work we go…”

-Today the new boss will arrive.
+Today, the new boss will arrive.
 Assured you left early enough to make a good first impression, you calmly turn to the freeway’s entrance ramp only to suddenly slam the brakes!
 Traffic is at a standstill.
 With no escape, your mood sinks into frustration.

-Someone calls her name and she walks away.
+Someone calls her name, and she walks away.
 You begin to question your choice to get out of bed.

-Having maintained a professional demeanor and accomplished a significant amount of work despite the all-day battle against increasingly strong emotions, cleaning out the printer tips the scale.
+Having maintained a professional demeanor and accomplished a significant amount of work despite the all-day battle against increasingly negative emotions, cleaning out the printer tips the scale.
 With a deep sigh, you mutter, “I hate this job!”

 Turning to see the same quizzical look on the boss’s face as this morning, your apologies begin.

-From content, eager, and happy feelings to frustration, disappointment, and anger, fear and hope end the workday.
-Keep in mind all the “little” emotions in-between such as the pride of a job well done, hurt over a co-worker’s comment, relief when the catered lunch is your favorite, and much more.
+So, how many mood changes do you recognize in this story?
+Consider all the “little” shifts of emotion that may have occurred, such as the pride of a job well done, hurt from a co-worker’s snarky comment, relief when the catered lunch is a favorite, and much more.

 Moods had a moody day!

-Good news is that moods are fluid.
+The good news is that moods are fluid.
 They change all the time.
 That means even the most difficult emotions will pass.

 Today’s Helpful Word